 Installing third-party JAR files

-This utility copies supplied resources into the IBM® Sterling Order Management directory structure, and can append added third-party, custom JAR files to the global classpath, agent classpath, or application server EAR file.
+The install3rdParty utility copies the supplied resources to the application directory structure, and appends the added third-party custom JAR files to the global classpath, agent classpath, or application server EAR file.

 Following is the syntax for the install3rdParty script: